bruno066/Stuarts_lab/README.md

     - Be sure to have all the necessary python libraries
         notably: pyvisa, pyvisa-py (backend @py de pyvisa), pyusb, appropriate GPIB libraries for your OS (linux-gpib for linux)
         Other helpful libraries: matplotlib, numpy, scipy, time, math, ...
-    - Have a look on Prog_Guide folder if you want to implement your own functions and improve the repository
+    - Have a look on Prog_Guide folder if you want to implement your own functions and help improve the repository